Nonparametric Pricing Analytics with Customer Covariates: The ABE Algorithm

-If the level of $B$ is $l(B)=k<K$ and we have observed sufficient covariates in $B$ (Step~\ref{step:kK} and Step~\ref{step:enough-data}), then the algorithm splits $B$ and replaces it by its $2^d$ child bins in the partition (Step~\ref{step:partition-update}).
-For each child bin, Step~\ref{step:child-counter} to Step~\ref{step:child-reward-init} initialize the counter, the interval that encloses the decision set, the grid size of the decision set, and the average reward/number of explorations that have been conducted for each decision in the decision set, respectively.
-In particular, to construct the decision set of a child bin, the algorithm first computes the empirically-optimal decision in the decision set of the parent bin $B$; that is, $j^{\ast}\in \argmax_{j\in\{0,1,\ldots,N_k-1\}}\{\bar Y_{B,j}\}$ in Step~\ref{step:empirical-mean}.
-Then, the algorithm creates an interval centered at this optimal decision with width $\Delta_{k+1}$, properly cut off by the boundaries $[0,1]$.
+If the level of $B$ is $l(B)=k<K$ and we have observed a sufficient number of customers in $B$ (Step~\ref{step:kK} and Step~\ref{step:enough-data}), then the algorithm splits $B$ and replaces it by its $2^d$ child bins in the partition (Step~\ref{step:partition-update}).
+For each child bin, Step~\ref{step:child-counter} to Step~\ref{step:child-reward-init} initialize the counter, the interval that encloses the decision set, the grid size of the decision set, and the average revenue/number of customers for each price in the decision set, respectively.
+In particular, to construct the decision set of a child bin, the algorithm first computes the empirically-optimal price in the decision set of the parent bin $B$; that is, $j^{\ast}\in \argmax_{j\in\{0,1,\ldots,N_k-1\}}\{\bar Y_{B,j}\}$ in Step~\ref{step:empirical-mean}.
+Then, the algorithm creates an interval centered at this empirically-optimal price with width $\Delta_{k+1}$, properly cut off by the boundaries $[0,1]$.
 The decision set is then an equally spaced grid of the above interval (Step~\ref{step:child-interval} and Step~\ref{step:def-deltab}).

-If the level of $B$ is already $K$, then the algorithm simply applies a single decision inherited from its parent (Step~\ref{step:policy-K}) repeatedly without further exploration.
+If the level of $B$ is already $K$, then the algorithm simply charges the median price (Step~\ref{step:policy-K}) repeatedly without further exploration.
 For such a bin, its size is sufficiently small and the algorithm has narrowed the range of the decision set $K$ times.
-The applied decision, which is the middle point of the interval, is close enough to all $p^{\ast}(\bm x)$, $\bm x\in B$, with high probability.
+The charged price is close enough to all $p^{\ast}(\bm x)$, $\bm x\in B$, with high probability.